 Post-vasectomy semen analysis

 Vasectomy is not immediately effective.
 Another method of contraception should be used until the remaining sperm are cleared out of the semen.
 This takes 15 to 20 ejaculations.
 Even then, some men will still have sperm in the semen and will need to have further semen analyses.
 A semen analysis to assess the success of vasectomy should be undertaken 3 months post vasectomy.
-Patients may cease using other methods of contraception when azoospermia has been achieved.
+Patients may cease using other methods of contraception when a zero sperm count has been achieved.
 Vasectomy failure occurs in less than 1% of vasectomies and is determined by the presence of any motile sperm six months after vasectomy.
-The recanalization rate following initial documentation of azoospermia is 0.51% for vasal ligation and 0.28% where diathermy is used to ablate the vasal lumen.
-Where azoospermia is not achieved or if recanalization occurs, repeat vasectomy should be offered.
+The recanalization rate following initial documentation of a zero sperm count is 0.51% for vasal ligation and 0.28% where diathermy is used to ablate the vasal lumen.

 Risks and complications

 Vasectomy is generally uncomplicated.
 The discomfort that occurs after surgery usually settles promptly and there are no sequelae.
 While the common complications are potentially serious, conservative management mostly leads to spontaneous resolution.
 Haematoma, infection, sperm granulomas, vasectomy failure, chronic pain and "regret" are all documented.
 Haematoma and infection occur following 1-2% of procedures.
 Sperm granuloma is rarely symptomatic.
 Chronic scrotal pain sufficient to disrupt quality of life also occurs in 1-2% of men that may require vasovasostomy or epididymectomy, and in rare instance orchidectomy.
 There is one report of death after vasectomy due to Fournier’s gangrene, a necrotising mixed aerobic and anaerobic bacterial infection of the perineum.